dayzongithub/dayznotes/README.md

 ### Maintenance tips

-Everything wears down even your favorite gear
+Everything wears down even your favorite gear.
+If things get ruined they become un-repairable and you can't repair things any more beyond being worn.
 - You can mend backbacks with a leather sewing kit.
 - You can fix clothes with a regular sewing kit.
 - You can clean your guns with a gun cleaning kit.
+- You can fix your electric devices (e.g. trancievers) with an electrical repair kit

 ### Gun tips
 - Guns are loud and will attract a lot of attention from both zombies and humans.